As potentially game-changing as the steam engine or telegraph were in their day, 3D printing could herald a new industrial revolution, experts say.

 The product can be as hard or as flexible as you programme the printer to make it, and even include moving parts rather than being a solid block.

 "In theory, anything that we have today can be produced through 3D printing.
 It may just alter manufacturing as we know it," said Simon Jones, a technology expert at global law firm DLA Piper.

 In addition to the potential ecological impact of producing products right where they are needed, Jones said, 3D printing could make small-scale production of objects cheaper, rather than turning out huge numbers which may go to waste.

 The uses go beyond easy replication of things that exist already.

-A visitor looks at a 3D printer at the "Inside 3D Printing" event in New York last week.
-But 3D printing is already here, is developing fast, and looks set to leap from the labs and niche industries onto the wider market."The technology offers possibilities that available manufacturing does not," said Carla van Steenbergen of i.materialise, a Belgium-based service that prints designs for users.
+"The technology offers possibilities that available manufacturing does not," said Carla van Steenbergen of i.materialise, a Belgium-based service that prints designs for users.